prem-kumar412/Album-Collection_react/README.md

 - Favorites: Mark albums as favorites for quick access.
 - Responsive Design: Accessible on desktop and mobile devices.

-Memory updated
-Creating a README for your Album-Collection React project can help others understand and use your project effectively.
-Here's a template you can use:

-Album-Collection
-Overview
-Album-Collection is a React-based web application that allows users to browse and manage their music albums.
-This project demonstrates the use of React components, state management, and integration with external music APIs.

-Features
-Browse Albums: View a collection of music albums with details like title, artist, and release date.
-Search Functionality: Quickly find albums by name or artist.
-Favorites: Mark albums as favorites for quick access.
-Responsive Design: Accessible on desktop and mobile devices.
-Screenshots

 ## Installation
 1. Clone the repository:
 bash